Endava/cats/README.md

 Additional checks which are not actually using any fuzzing, but leverage the CATS internal model of running the tests as `Fuzzers`:

 - `ContractInfo Fuzzers` which checks the contract for API good practices
-- `Special Fuzzers` a special category which need further configuration and are focused on more complex activities like functional flow or security testing
+- `Special Fuzzers` a special category which need further configuration and are focused on more complex activities like functional flow, security testing or supplying your own request templates, rather than OpenAPI specs

 ## Field Fuzzers
 `CATS` has currently 42 registered Field `Fuzzers`: